top of page

 “There is no need for this grudge match.
 No need for Araminth to be involved,” My‑re said.

 “No need you say?
-I’ve been thinking about this moment since I was a child, since I was dragged from that cage, since everyone abandoned me.
+I’ve been thinking about this moment since I was a child and was dragged from that cage since everyone abandoned me.
 I endured unspeakable horrors you could not imagine in your worst nightmares,” Varick spat.

-“I was a child, like you during the Rirorni war.
-What was I supposed to do!?
-Even if I kept that Rirorni from taking you from that cage, do you think it would have stopped them!?
-I was eight years old!”
-My-re shouted.
+“I was a child, like you, during the Rirorni war.
+What was I supposed to do?
+Even if I kept that Rirorni from taking you from that cage, do you think it would have stopped them?
+I was eight years old,” My‑re retorted.

 Varick shook his head and chuckled.
 “I know you are right.
 I accepted this truth some time ago.
 We were both innocent children.
 Injustice done to us.
 I no longer blame you, My‑re.”

 “It will end, but by my own means.
 We were taken by the Rirorni Empire and abandoned by the Alastarians.
 This will end, but not before both nations suffer.
-Like I suffered,” Varick said and then motioned to My-re and the other pit gladiators.
+As I suffered,” Varick said, motioning to My‑re and the other pit gladiators.
 “Like we all suffered.”

 “Both nations have already suffered enough at the hands of each other,” My‑re countered.

 “No, neither is innocent.
 You have seen it with your own eyes.
-The Rirorni overbreed like rodents and then when their natural resources have diminished and have a surplus of warriors, they expand and conquer until they obtained enough resources to sustain their population, or enough Rirorni killed to drive them back and restore balance.
-I will end this cycle,” Varick said.
+The Rirorni overbreed like rodents, and then when their natural resources have diminished and they have a surplus of warriors, they expand and conquer until they obtain enough resources to sustain their population or enough Rirorni are killed to drive them back and restore balance.
+I will end this cycle,” Varick informed.

 “How?
 You only have a few men.
 You can’t cause the change you want,” My‑re said.

 “Very true.
-I can not, but dragons can,” Varick replied and then pointed a long sword at Araminth.
+I can not, but dragons can,” Varick replied, then pointed a long sword at Araminth.
 “When I found you were alive and in the Rirorni Empire, my revenge was at hand.
 You were looking for Araminth, someone important.
-By her own word and slips of the tongue, I deduced she was not just some young woman hiding from her parents to be married to off, like property.
+By her own words and slips of the tongue, I deduced she was not just some young woman hiding from her parents to be married to someone, like property.
 She was in disguise.
 Not by mere clothes, but her very nature was in disguise.
 She is dragon, living in human form.
 She even took a human lover.”

 “Perhaps, but you won’t convince her.
 I doubt she’d even light a bonfire for you,” My‑re replied.